Grote rivieren: Sociocultural meaning

-By use of the colloquialism above/below the great rivers the boundary created by the rivers is highlighted in a cultural sense.
+By use of the Dutch colloquialism boven/onder de grote rivieren ("above/below the great rivers"), the boundary created by the rivers is highlighted in a cultural sense.
 The major divergence here is the difference between the predominantly Protestant north and the predominantly Catholic southern provinces of North Brabant and Limburg.
-When the term is used in this sense, Zeeland (the islands in the south-west), being mostly protestant, is often considered above.
-This said, there are several catholic regions, mostly in Zeelandic Flanders.
-Various cultural differences are associated with this border, including dialectical differences (such as the use of the so-called Hard G in the north and the soft G in the south), and sociological ones (northerners being considered more direct, austere, and goal oriented, southerners more indirect, easy living, and status oriented).
+When the term is used in that sense, Zeeland (the islands in the south-west), being mostly Protestant, is often considered above, although it does have a mainly Catholic part in Zeelandic Flanders.

-Within the Netherlands, this cultural distinction is often considered more important than any cultural differences between the Netherlands as a whole and the Dutch-speaking part of Belgium (Flanders.
+Various cultural differences are associated with this border, including dialectical differences (such as the use of the so-called Hard G in the north and the soft G in the south) and sociological ones (with northerners being considered more direct, austere, and goal oriented and southerners more indirect, easy-going, and status oriented).

-The cultural divergences play a part in daily life within the Dutch-speaking region and they are factors in personal identification among its inhabitants.
+Within the Netherlands, the cultural distinction is often considered more important than any cultural differences between the Netherlands as a whole and the Dutch-speaking part of Belgium, also called Flanders.
+The cultural differences play a part in daily life within the Dutch-speaking region and are factors in personal identification among its inhabitants.